rktjmp/git-info.vim/README.md

 A **neovim** plugin that extracts git repo information to a few global variables for use in your status line (or other things).

-Information is extracted via background jobs either on buffer load and save or at a regular interval.
+Information is extracted via asynchronous background jobs either on buffer load and save.

 Information is relative to the current buffer, not vim current working directory.